NHS Test and Trace

-The service provides temporary sites where samples are taken from individuals, processes the samples at a newly created network of laboratories, and communicates the results; infected people are instructed to isolate themselves from others and asked to provide details of their recent close contacts, who are also told to isolate.
-Almost all of the work is outsourced to consultants and contractors, although some of the laboratories involve other government bodies and universities.
-NHS Test and Trace is separate from the pre-existing infection control function of Public Health England, which works with NHS laboratories.
+The service provided temporary sites where samples are taken from individuals, processed the samples at newly created network of laboratories, and communicated the results; infected people were instructed to isolate themselves from others and asked to provide details of their recent close contacts, who are also told to isolate.
+Almost all of the work was outsourced to consultants and contractors, although some of the laboratories involved other government bodies and universities.
+NHS Test and Trace was separate from the pre-existing infection control function of Public Health England, which worked with NHS laboratories.

 Creation

 During the early stages of the COVID-19 pandemic, contact tracing was carried out by Public Health England, working with local authorities; PHE was an agency of the Department of Health and Social Care and not part of the NHS.
 Tracing efforts largely ceased on 12 March 2020 in view of the wide spread of infection in the population.
 Around the same time, testing NHS patients and staff was made a priority, and took all available test capacity.

 The new agency was announced by Matt Hancock, the then Secretary of State for Health and Social Care, in April 2020 and began operations towards the end of May.
-It was led by Dido Harding, Baroness Harding, a Conservative peer and businesswoman, until the establishment of the UK Health Security Agency in April 2021.
+It was led by Baroness Dido Harding, a Conservative peer and businesswoman, until the establishment of the UK Health Security Agency in April 2021.

 Overview

-NHS Test and Trace's remit is to find people who have come into close contact with those infected by the virus, thus enabling the lifting of blanket lockdown restrictions and a potential shift towards more localised measures should they be required.
-The organisation employs a team of (initially) 25,000 contact tracers who contact people who have newly tested positive for COVID-19 and ask them about their recent movements, before identifying others they may have come into contact with.
-Those people are then required to go into self-isolation for ten days (fourteen days until December 2020; some workers exempted from July 2021; double-vaccinated exempted from August 2021; isolation reduced to seven days in some cases in December 2021 and then five days in January 2022).
+NHS Test and Trace's remit was to find people who had come into close contact with those infected by the virus, thus enabling the lifting of blanket lockdown restrictions and a potential shift towards more localised measures were they be required.
+The organisation employed a team of (initially) 25,000 contact tracers who contacted people who have newly tested positive for COVID-19 and asked them about their recent movements, before identifying others they may have come into contact with.
+Those people were then required to go into self-isolation for ten days (fourteen days until December 2020; some workers exempted from July 2021; double-vaccinated exempted from August 2021; isolation reduced to seven days in some cases in December 2021 and then five days in January 2022).